Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: Constrained Reinforcement learning

 In the previous sections, we have discussed the concept of optimal policy for an MDP.
 However, in safety-critical scenarios, it is necessary for an agent to guarantee additional behaviors of paramount importance, even more than achieving the primary task \cite{RaAcAm19}.
 For instance, in colonoscopy, preventing lumen wall perforation takes precedence over reaching the destination, despite the latter being the primary objective \cite{prendergast2020real}.

 This issue is typically addressed by modeling the problem using a Constrained Markov Decision Process (CMDP), which is an extension of a standard MDP that includes an additional signal, namely the \textit{cost function}, defined as $C: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$, and a threshold value $d \in \mathbb{R}$ that the expected value of the cost must remain below.
 For the sake of simplicity, we consider the case of only one cost function and its corresponding threshold, but the framework can be easily extended to handle multiple constraints.
-We formally define the set of feasible policies for a CMDP as follows:
+We formally define the set of feasible policies for a CMDP as follows: where $J_{C}(\pi_\theta)$ is the expected cost function over the trajectory and $d_k$ is the corresponding threshold.